Can trigger foods induce healthier food choices?

-Improving students' choices in the lunchroom without restricting their options: that is one of the main goals of Cornell University's Center for Behavioral Economics in Childhood Nutrition Programs (B.E.N.).
+Improving students' choices in the lunchroom without restricting their options: that is one of the main goals of Cornell University's Center for Behavioral Economics in Childhood Nutrition Programs (BEN Center).
 Certainly, educating students about the importance of good nutrition and making nutritious options attractive, affordable and convenient are key steps.
-But the B.E.N.
-Center research team seeks to develop new strategies for steering children away from unhealthy a la carte items, such as cookies and ice cream.
+But the BEN Center research team seeks to develop new strategies for steering children away from unhealthy a la carte items, such as cookies and ice cream.

 To better understand students' lunchtime choices, Post-Doctoral Research Associate Andrew Hanks and Professors David Just and Brian Wansink conducted an observational study in two high schools where they tracked menu offerings, purchase records and food waste over the course of several months.
 Their data analysis uncovered a phenomenon which they call 'trigger foods.'
 What this means is that the availability of a particular food item can influence or 'trigger' the selection of other foods on the menu ' even when that particular item is not chosen.